Segfavlt/villainDB/queries.md

 supports.
 Some examples are using Bootstrap, implementing Triggers and Privileges in the database.

-  * Shown on site page:
-  * Query Used in Project:
+  * Triggers in villaindb.create.sql
+  * Different levels of user privilege: villain, boss and minions
-  * Used in php file:
+  * Used bootstrap for UI
-  * On line number:
-  * Users restriction: